 The college interview doesn’t have to be scary.
 It’s just another way you can improve your chances of getting into the school of your dreams.
 An interview can strengthen your application and tip the scales in your favor.
 You will be interviewing the school as much as they are interviewing you.
 Relax and try to learn as much as you can.
-An interview should be fun and informative.

 Tips for a Successful Interview